owings1/node-po-extractor/README.md

 - **context** `boolean` default `''`: The message context, `''` is the default context.

-- **gitCheck** `boolean` default `true`: Whether to check for uncommitted changes in git before writing to a file.
-Note that this will not check files that are ignored by a `.gitignore` file.
-    If you are not writing to a git repository, or you do not have git installed, you must set this to `false`.

 - **dryRun** `boolean` default: `false`: Do everything but write files.

 - **verbose** `integer` default `0`: Set a value from `1` to `3` to enable more logging.